amdelamar/pm-theme/README.md

     --theme7: #996699;
 }
 ```
-Just overrite your favorite colors here, or generate a pretty palette from https://coolors.co/
+Just overwrite these colors with your favorites, or generate a pretty palette from https://coolors.co/

 ---

 ### Usage

-- Open a theme and copy the contents
+- Open/Download a CSS theme file and copy the contents.
-- Paste the contents into the custom theme in ProtonMail (Settings > Appearance > Custom Theme).
-This is only available for the web version and not the mobile apps.
+- Paste the contents into the custom theme in ProtonMail.
+(Settings > Appearance > Custom Theme).
 - Enjoy!

 ---

 ### Note

+- This is only available for the web version and not the PM mobile apps.
 - Some of these themes don't always appear the best.
 I apologize if they hurt your eyes.
 - Dark theme is a bit difficult to edit the Compose popup because its in an iframe.
-Sorry.
+I'm still trying to fix that.

 ---